The technetronic era involves the gradual appearance of a more controlled

 around, and that is to re-educate and revolutionize the world in a

-significant way to the Saturnian Reconstruction understanding and the
+significant way regarding the Saturnian Reconstruction understanding and the

-Electric Universe paradigm, nothing short of changing the overall worldview.
+Electric Universe paradigm, nothing short of changing the overall scientific

-But this dream is not in the same ballpark as delivering us from the human
+But as big as it is, this dream is not in the same ballpark as delivering us from the human

 condition, eliminating evil, and bringing mankind back to an Edenic state or

-To quote one of my favorite “authorities” in the world, “The message that
+To quote one of my favorite “authorities” in the world, David Talbott,

-comes to us from the experience of the physical universe is one of
+“The message that comes to us from the experience of the physical universe

-relentless indifference!”
-Yet, that is our focus, as if understanding
+is one of relentless indifference!”
+Yet, that is the focus of the group, as if understanding

 physical science better will be our salvation.
 Meanwhile the religious,

-academic, cultural, political, and psychological world gets crazier
+academic, cultural, political, and psychological world gets creepier

 and crazier, more dis-unified, meaningless and dangerous.